Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 To start the user interface using Windows, run Circuitscape as you would any other installed program.
 In Mac OS X, double-click on Circuitscape.app.
-The user interface shown above will appear.
-You can also call Circuitscape from the command line (DESCRIBE) or from the Circuitscape for ArcGIS Toolbox, available from the Circuitscape website.
+The user interface shown in the Introduction section above will appear.
+You can also call Circuitscape from the Circuitscape for ArcGIS Toolbox, available from the Circuitscape website, or from the command line.

 ##Step 1: Choose your input data type

-The first step is to tell Circuitscape whether you want to analyze an arbitrary network or raster landscape data.
+The first step is to choose whether you will be analyzing network or raster data.

 ##Step 2: Choose a modeling mode